-As the name suggests, live-in care refers to services provided by a caregiver that lives on the premises with the client.
+Hiring a live-in caregiver means hiring caregiver that lives on the premises with the client to provide personal care and assist with tasks of daily living.
 They could live in a separate room in the same home or live in a separate area on the property.

 With this type of care, a senior of their family must arrange sleeping accommodations and cover meals.
 The caregiver works 24 hours a day, but the family is required to give the caregiver an 8-hour break for sleeping and a 4-hour break during the daytime.
 Typically, the caregiver works 4 to 5 days a week, so a senior may require one caregiver during the week and another on weekends.
 Live-in caregivers are charged by the day.

 - High consistency of care due to fewer caregivers